dd2480-vt26/assignment-2/README.md

 ### Tests

 Tests are implemented using JUnit 5.
+The unit tests are located in `app/src/test/java/org/example/`, and covers cloning, building, testing, etc.

 To run all tests:
 ```